How to add different signatures to the first and subsequent messages

 Use the links below to learn how to use different signatures for new messages, replies and forwards in:

-In server-side mode, CodeTwo Email Signatures for Office 365 can automatically add the right signature depending if the email being sent is your first message in a conversation or a subsequent message.
+In cloud (server-side) mode, CodeTwo Email Signatures 365 can automatically add the right signature depending if the email being sent is your first message in a conversation or a subsequent message.
 You simply need to create a signature rule containing two different signature template variants and select which template should be added to which message type.
 This is done the following way:

-Open the Manage Signatures App, create a new server-side signature rule and name it (Fig. 1.).
-Make sure that the new rule is turned on.
-Configure the conditions and exceptions on the Senders, Recipients and Keywords tabs as needed.
+Create a new server-side signature rule and name it (Fig. 1.).
+Configure the conditions and exceptions in the Senders, Recipients and Keywords steps as needed.

-On the Design tab, expand the Choose how signatures should be added in email conversations drop-down list and select Different signature in the first email and different in subsequent emails (Fig. 2.).
+In the Design step, expand the Choose how you want the signature to appear in email conversations drop-down list and select Different signature in the first email and different in subsequent emails (Fig. 2.).

 This will be the signature template used in your first email in a conversation.
-Make it the more complex of the two signatures.
-You can use complete contact information as well as additional items including a larger company logo, marketing banner, disclaimer, etc.
+It can include complete contact information as well as additional items including a larger company logo, marketing banner, disclaimer, etc.

-When your signature template is complete, go back to the Manage Signatures App.
-On the Design tab, select Subsequent signatures and click Edit signature once again to create another signature template (Fig. 4.).
+When your signature template is complete, save your changes and close the editor.
+In the Design step, select Subsequent signatures and click Edit signature once again to create another signature template (Fig. 4.).

 This signature will be added to subsequent messages in an email conversation.
 Make it simpler and make sure it contains only the items that are really required such as sender’s name, job title, telephone number, etc.

-When your second signature template is ready, submit the changes to CodeTwo Azure servers by clicking Save ().
+When your second signature template is ready, submit the changes to CodeTwo Azure servers by clicking Save & Publish.
 You can close the program.

-In client-side mode, CodeTwo Email Signatures for Office 365 can automatically provide different signatures for new messages and for replies and forwards as you type an email in Outlook.
+In Outlook (client-side) mode, CodeTwo Email Signatures 365 can automatically provide different signatures for new messages and for replies and forwards as you type an email in Outlook for Windows, Outlook for Mac, and Outlook on the web (OWA).

-Open the Manage Signatures App and create a new client-side signature rule and name it (e.g. Signature for new emails), as shown in Fig. 5.
-Configure the conditions and exceptions on the Senders tab as required.
+Create a new client-side signature rule and name it (e.g. Signature for new emails), as shown in Fig. 5.
+Configure the conditions and exceptions in the Senders step as required.
 Learn more

-Go to the Design tab and create or edit an existing signature template as discussed, here.
+Go to the Design step and create or edit an existing signature template as discussed here.

 This will be the default signature rule for new emails.
 Make the signature template more complex.
 We recommend using complete contact information and additional items, such as marketing banners, links to social media profiles, a legal disclaimer, etc.

-When your signature template is ready, return to the Manage Signatures App.
-Go to the Options tab and select the Set this signature as default for new messages checkbox (Fig. 6., item 1).
+When your signature template is complete, save your changes and close the editor.
+Go to the Logic step and select the Set this signature as default for new messages checkbox (Fig. 6.).

-Click the button in the Signature rules section to clone the rule you have just created (Fig. 6., item 2).
+Click the Clone button in the signature management app's main window to clone the rule you have just created (Fig. 7.).
 That way you make sure that both signatures are assigned to the same users.
 Cloning is especially useful if you are using more complex sets of conditions and exceptions to define senders.

-Select the rule you just cloned and go to the Overview tab to rename it (e.g. Signature for replies).
-On the Design tab, open the Signature template editor and create or edit a signature template that will be added to replies and forwards.
+Select the rule you just cloned and go to the Name step to rename it (e.g. Signature for replies).
+In the Design step, open the signature template editor and create or edit a signature template that will be added to replies and forwards.
 Keep it simple and make sure it contains only the items that are really required, such as sender’s name, job title, telephone number, etc.

-When your second signature template is ready, go back to the Manage Signatures App.
-On the Options tab, select the Set this signature as default for replies and forwards checkbox (Fig. 7.).
+When your second signature template is complete, save your changes and close the editor.
+In the Logic step, select the Set this signature as default for replies and forwards checkbox (Fig. 8.).

-Finally, submit the changes to CodeTwo Azure servers by clicking and close the program.
-Client-side signatures will be made available in Outlook to defined users once our services sync with the CodeTwo Signatures Add-in for Outlook (this happens every couple of minutes) or after using the Force signature refresh option in the add-in.
+Finally, submit the changes to CodeTwo Azure servers by clicking Save & Publish and close the program.
+Outlook (client-side) signatures will be made available in Outlook and OWA to defined users.

-In server-side mode, the correct signature template is applied automatically without user interaction.
+In cloud (server-side) mode, the correct signature template is applied automatically without user interaction.
 The program detects if the message being sent is a new message in a given conversation or a subsequent one (a reply or forward).
-In this example, Megan initiates a conversation with Alex and her first email contains a full signature (Fig. 8., item 1).
-Later, she responds to Alex’s email and her reply now has the simplified email signature (Fig. 8., item 2).
+In this example, Megan initiates a conversation with Alex and her first email contains a full signature (Fig. 9., item 1).
+Later, she responds to Alex’s email and her reply now has the simplified email signature (Fig. 9., item 2).

 Your first reply

-In client-side mode, the default signature will be inserted as you compose the email depending if it is a new message or a reply or forwarded message.
-In this example John wrote to Alex and the program added a full signature (Fig. 9., item 1).
-When John continued the conversation with Alex, the default signature changed to the simplified version (Fig. 9., item 2).
+In Outlook (client-side) mode, the default signature will be inserted as you compose the email depending if it is a new message or a reply or forwarded message.
+In this example, John wrote to Alex and the program added a full signature (Fig. 10., item 1).
+When John continued the conversation with Alex, the default signature changed to the simplified version (Fig. 10., item 2).

 Your first reply

-In a scenario where someone else writes to you and initiates an email conversation, CodeTwo Email Signatures for Office 365 will add the simpler email signature to your first message by default, as it is considered a reply.
-However, since this is your first message in the conversation, we recommended changing the signature to the full signature manually (Fig. 10.).
+In a scenario where someone else writes to you and initiates an email conversation, CodeTwo Email Signatures 365 will automatically add the simpler email signature to your first message by default, as it is considered a reply.
+However, since this is your first message in the conversation, we recommend changing the signature to the full signature manually by selecting it from the CodeTwo Signatures pane (Fig. 11.).
 Then, you can use the simplified signature in subsequent emails in this conversation.
+Learn more about using the CodeTwo Signatures Web Add-in for Outlook